-Call or chat with us for expert buying advice and any Unadvertised Specials.Our water filter selections reduce a very wide range of contaminants such as Chlorine, Chloramine, Lead, PCBs, MTBE, Mercury, Asbestos, Pharmaceuticals, Pesticides, Fertilizers, VOC's, Giardia, Cryptosporidium, Oocysts and many, many more contaminants.Even Chloramine, many brands are unable to remove this Chlorine substitute that many municipal water systems are switching to as a cost cutting measure.
+Call or chat with us for expert buying advice and any Unadvertised Specials.Our water filter selections reduce a very wide range of contaminants such as Chlorine, Chloramine, Lead, PCBs, MTBE, Mercury, Asbestos, Pharmaceuticals, Pesticides, Fertilizers, VOC's, Giardia, Cryptosporidium, Oocysts and many, many more contaminants.Many brands are unable to remove Chloramine, the Chlorine substitute that many municipal water systems are switching to as a cost cutting measure.
 Multipure and Bestfilters are NSF and California Certified for Chloramine removal.

 We also offer the top-selling camping, traveling, emergency and outdoor water filtration and purification products by Katadyn and SteriPEN.Incredibly, if a mere ten percent of North America's bottled water